Updated February 3, 2023

 Our investment team remains committed to sharing regular updates and market insights to keep you informed.
-Please look for our next update on November 5.
+Please look for our next update on February 17.

 What Should I Be Doing With My Investments?

 We encourage you to pay attention to the latest developments, but not to lose sight of your long-term investment strategy.
 Reach out to our investment team to discuss your options and reaffirm your timeline and goals.
 Call our investment team at (518) 415-4401.